David Simon

-David Judah Simon (born February 9, 1960) is an American author, journalist, screenwriter, and producer best known for his work on The Wire (2002–2008).
+David Judah Simon (born 1960) is an American author, journalist, screenwriter, and producer best known for his work on The Wire (2002–2008).

 He worked for The Baltimore Sun City Desk for twelve years (1982–1995), wrote Homicide: A Year on the Killing Streets (1991), and co-wrote The Corner: A Year in the Life of an Inner-City Neighborhood (1997) with Ed Burns.
 The former book was the basis for the NBC series Homicide: Life on the Street (1993–1999), on which Simon served as a writer and producer.
 Simon adapted the latter book into the HBO mini-series The Corner (2000).

 He is the creator, executive producer, head writer, and showrunner of the HBO television series The Wire (2002–2008).
 He adapted the non-fiction book Generation Kill into a television mini-series and served as the showrunner for the project.
 He was selected as one of the 2010 MacArthur Fellows and named an Utne Reader visionary in 2011.
 Simon also created the HBO series Treme with Eric Overmyer, which aired for four seasons.
-Following Treme, Simon wrote the HBO mini-series Show Me a Hero with journalist William F. Zorzi, a colleague at The Baltimore Sun and on The Wire.
+Following Treme, Simon adapted former New York Times reporter Lisa Belkin's nonfiction Show Me A Hero (1999), into an HBO mini-series, with journalist William F. Zorzi, a colleague at The Baltimore Sun and on The Wire.
 Simon and frequent collaborator George Pelecanos reunited to create original series The Deuce.
 The drama about the New York porn industry in the 1970s and 1980s starred producer Maggie Gyllenhaal and executive producer James Franco and aired from 2017 to 2019.
 Simon's next series, The Plot Against America, debuted in 2020.

 We Own This City was developed and written by George Pelecanos and Simon and directed by Reinaldo Marcus Green.
 The six-episode limited series premiered on HBO on April 25, 2022.

 Early life and education

 Simon was born in Washington, D.C., the son of Dorothy Simon (née Ligeti), a homemaker, and Bernard Simon, a former journalist and then public relations director for B'nai B'rith for 20 years.
 Simon was raised in a Jewish family, and had a bar mitzvah ceremony.
 His family roots are in Russia, Belarus, Hungary, and Slovakia (his maternal grandfather had changed his surname from "Leibowitz" to "Ligeti").
 He has a brother, Gary Simon, and a sister, Linda Evans, who died in 1990.

-In March 1977, when Simon was still in high school, Simon's father was one of a group of over 140 people held hostage (and later released) in Washington, D.C. by former national secretary of the Nation of Islam Hamaas Abdul Khaalis in the Hanafi Siege.
+In March 1977, when Simon was still in high school, Simon's father was one of a group of over 140 people held hostage (and later released) in Washington, D.C., by former national secretary of the Nation of Islam Hamaas Abdul Khaalis in the Hanafi Siege.

 Simon graduated from Bethesda-Chevy Chase High School in Bethesda, Maryland, and wrote for the school newspaper, The Tattler.
 In 1983, he graduated from the University of Maryland, College Park.
 While at college he wrote and was editor for The Diamondback, and became friends with contemporary David Mills.